-- Q. Can the park owner require a deposit or fee for use of clubhouse by the homeowner association? - A. No, but with certain exceptions.
-The Mobilehome Residency Law (Civil Code Sec.
-798.51) provides that a park rental agreement or rule or regulation shall not deny a homeowner or resident the right to hold meetings for a lawful purpose in the clubhouse at reasonable times and in a reasonable manner, when the facility is not otherwise in use.
-This section also prohibits the park from charging homeowners or residents a cleaning deposit or to require liability insurance in order to use the clubhouse for meetings relating to mobilehome living or for social or educational purposes and to which all homeowners are allowed to attend.
-However, the park may require a liability insurance binder when alcoholic beverages are served.
-Although a park could not charge fees for homeowner meetings as described above, if a homeowner reserves the clubhouse for a private function, such as a family party or wedding reception, to which all park residents are not invited, the park could charge a fee or deposit.
+- Q. Can the park owner require a deposit or fee for use of clubhouse by the homeowner association? - A. No, however there are certain exceptions.
+The MRL provides that a park rental agreement or rule or regulation shall not deny a homeowner or resident the right to hold meetings for a lawful purpose in the clubhouse at reasonable times and in a reasonable manner, when the facility is not otherwise in use.
+(Civil Code §798.51(a)(1)) Homeowners or residents may not be charged a cleaning deposit or require liability insurance in order to use the clubhouse for meetings relating to mobilehome living or for social or educational purposes and to which all homeowners are allowed to attend.
+(Civil Code §798.51(b) However, the park may require a liability insurance binder when alcoholic beverages are served.
+(Civil Code §798.51(c)) If a homeowner reserves the clubhouse for a private function to which all park residents are not invited, the park could charge a fee or deposit.

-- No fee for homeowner functons.
+- No fee for homeowner functions.

 - Liability insurance fee may be charged if alcohol is served.

 - Fee may be charged for private parties.

-SECURITY DEPOSITS
+SECURITY DEPOSIT

-Q. Can the park charge first and last months' rent plus a 2-month security deposit?

-A. Normally, when a mobilehome owner is accepted for residency in a mobilehome park and signs a rental agreement, the first month's rent and a 2month security deposit are required.
-Security deposits in a park are governed by Mobilehome Residency Law (MRL) (Civil Code Sec.
-798.39), which permits the 2-month security deposit.
-After one full year of satisfactory residency (meaning all rent and fees have been paid during that time), the resident is entitled to request a refund of the 2-month security deposit, or may request a refund at the time he or she vacates the park and sells the home.
-Therefore, a last month's rent requirement, in addition to the security deposit permitted to secure rent payments by the MRL, is questionably legal in a mobilehome park.
+- Q. Can the park charge first and last months' rent plus a 2-month security deposit? - A. Normally, when a mobilehome owner is accepted for residency in a mobilehome park and signs a rental agreement, charging first month's rent and a 2-month security deposit are permitted.
+(Civil Code §798.39) After one full year of satisfactory residency (meaning all rent and fees have been paid during that time), the resident is entitled to request a refund of the 2-month security deposit, or may request a refund at the time he or she vacates the park and sells the home.
+(Civil Code §798.39(b))

-- 2-month security deposit allowed. - Security deposit refund allowed after one year if all rent and fees have been paid.
+- 2-month security deposit may be charged. - Security deposit refund allowed after one year if all rent and fees have been paid.

-DEDUCTING RENT FOR LACK OF PARK UTILITIES
+DEDUCTING RENT DUE TO LACK OF FUNCTIONING PARK UTILITIES

-Q. Can I refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off?

-A. No. The Civil Code "repair and deduct" statute (part of conventional landlordtenant law) does not fit this situation because a resident cannot repair a parkwide water problem themselves.
-Refusing to pay the rent or paying a reduced rent could lead to the residents' termination of tenancy unless residents are willing to chance an eviction and use the lack of water as a defense in an unlawful detainer action brought against them in court by the park.
+- Q. Can the resident refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off? - A. No. Refusing to pay the rent or paying a reduced rent could lead to the residents' termination of tenancy unless residents are willing to chance an eviction and use the lack of water as a defense.
 Instead, residents should file an emergency complaint with the Department of Housing (HCD) or a local enforcement agency if the local agency has jurisdiction over the lack of water in the park.
 An inspector can then cite the park for failing to provide adequate water and require the park to furnish bottled water and alternative bathing facilities until the water problem is fixed.
-In the longrun, residents can also sue the park in small claims court for damages for the park's breach of their rental agreement, which under the Mobilehome Residency Law requires the park to maintain the common facilities (which include the utilities) in good working order and condition.
-Legal damages would be similar to an offset to the rent already paid.
-Residents may also be able to seek a failure to maintain legal action against the park, depending upon the circumstances.
+The MRL requires the park to maintain the common facilities (which include the utilities) in good working order and condition.
+(Civil Code §798.15(d))

-- Resident not allowed to deduct rent. - If lack of water, alert enforcement agency.
+- Resident not allowed to deduct rent in case of utility shut-off. - If lack of water, alert enforcement agency.

-WITHHOLDING RENT WHEN PARK LOSES PERMIT
+WITHHOLDING RENT WHEN PARK LOSES OPERATING PERMIT